Hypfer/valetudo-dreameadapter/Readme.md

 ## Acquiring a PCB

-If you can solder but don't want to order a full batch of components and PCBs, I have a few kits lying around.<br/>
-If you need one and are located somewhere where shipping from germany makes sense, you can ping me `@NotHypfer` on Telegram.
+Since we live in an age where there are many cheap hobbyist PCB manufacturing services, the idea behind the PCB is that you just pick one of those, upload the gerber zip from the releases section and order a set of PCBs for yourself.

+As for the components, they're standard parts.
+Just source them from wherever.
+Aliexpress, Ebay, Amazon, Digikey, etc.

+Within 1-2 weeks or so, you should then receive everything you need and can start soldering the beginner-friendly and easy to solder THT components to the PCB.

 ## Community building

-Since ordering custom PCBs and soldering them might not be something everyone is comfortable with, maybe apart from connecting to robots, we can also connect to people?
+Because the PCBs are only needed for the initial root (and debugging), the idea is that instead of everyone having their own, users could share the same PCBs locally with other users so that we not only connect to robots but also connect to the people around us.

 If you
 - have built, received or otherwise acquired one of these PCBs and you'd like to help other people root their robots as well

 or
 - if you're looking for someone with a PCB or maybe general dreame rooting advice near you,

 consider joining [the dedicated telegram group](https://t.me/+vuPbtb23w0g0NGIy).